Gaius-Augustus/Augustus/docs/INSTALL.md

   - for compiling utility utrrnaseq:
     - libboost-all-dev (version must be >Boost_1_49_0)
   - for compiling utility bam2wig:
     - Follow [these instructions](../auxprogs/bam2wig/README.md).
 Note that it shouldn't be a problem to compile AUGUSTUS without bam2wig.
-In practice, you can simply use `bamToWig.py` to accomplish the same task.
+In practice, you can simply use [`bamToWig.py`](../scripts/bamToWig.py) to accomplish the same task.
   - For compiling homgenemapping
       (set BOOST = FALSE in [auxprogs/homgenemapping/src/Makefile](../auxprogs/homgenemapping/src/Makefile) if the option --printHomologs is not required or the required libraries are not available)
     - libboost-all-dev
   - for scripts:
     - Perl
     - Python3
+  - for the python3 script [bamToWig.py](../scripts/bamToWig.py):
+     - twoBitInfo and faToTwoBit from http://hgdownload.soe.ucsc.edu/admin/exe . bamToWig.py will automatically download these tools to the working directory during execution if they are not in your $PATH.
+     - SAMtools (available e.g. via package managers or [here](https://github.com/samtools/samtools) - see notes below)

 - Install dependencies
   - as root use your package manager to install the desired dependencies